Tongal: Ads and commercial work

 Tongal's clients have included large companies such as Facebook, Volvo Cars LEGO, Mattel, Procter & Gamble, Unilever, Johnson & Johnson and NASA, with videos often developed for particular brands and subsidiaries.

 An example of Tongal's crowdsourcing approach for ads can be seen with Duck Products' 2011 "Stuck On Duck Video Project", which featured Jay Maynard aka Tron Guy.
 The video, which advertises a brand of ducktape, was featured in Wired Magazine as a "genius idea," and doesn't use any special effects.

 An early example of Tongal's work is a video under the demo section of Kiva's French website.
 Tongal was used to source the video, which serves to "explain the process and clarify what we're doing and what our mission is."
 In late 2012 Tongal did its first Spanish language project for Suavitel, and also by that time the company had worked with Pepsi on short video pieces about Brisk Tea, with Tongal facilitating a contest for the best film pitches.

 Tongal has also done video for the Care Bears and Strawberry Shortcake franchises through American Greetings Properties.
 Lucasfilm and Pringles also jointly commissioned Tongal for a commercial, with a total of $75,000 in prize money distributed to seven finalists.
 In 2012 a Tongal ad for Speed Stick was featured during the live broadcast of the Super Bowl.

+World Builder

+A website started by Tongal and The Lego Group in 2020 where users can create pitches for future Lego properties.